 Katie’s nearly two years older than me.
 His laughter faded.
 A few successful dates and a few years and she might start thinking about stuff like that.
 That’s not such a long way away.

 ‘I got firewhiskey.’
-Katie wriggled through the and back to the table, three small glasses clutched in either hand.
+Katie wriggled through the crowd and back to the table, three small glasses clutched in either hand.

 ‘How’d you manage that?’
 The twins stared at her like she’d just turned water to wine.